addania/coding/src/pages/Publish_your_Gatsby_site_to_GitHubpages.md

 ```
 > PLEASE NOTE

-In the Project folder called Pages you can only store pages to your website, if you put there some components which you import to your index.js it will break the npm run deploy with the error that for example header.js must be a valid react component.
+In the Project folder called Pages you can only store pages to your website, if you put there some components which you import to your index.js it will break the npm run deploy with the error that for example <code>header.js</code> must be a valid react component.
 How to fix it?
-Remove all your components from pages folder and create a folder called components in the src folder.
+Remove all your components from pages folder and create a folder called components in the <code>src</code> folder.
 Put all your components there.
-Then import your heade.js to your index.js by importr { Header } from "../components/header.js".
+Then import your heade.js to your <code>index.js</code> by importr { Header } from "../components/header.js".
 Then you are able to run npm run deploy

 > PLEASE NOTE